ibalampanis/ai-ethics/guide.md

 ### Interpretability
 AI models must possess the capability to elucidate their comprehensive decision-making process.
 In critical scenarios, they should provide insights into how they arrived at particular predictions or selected actions.

+### Human agency and oversight
+Ethical principles for AI development emphasize the importance of human-centered design, ensuring that AI systems assist humans in decision-making while preserving the ability for humans to override decisions made by the system.
+This approach prioritizes the empowerment of users and acknowledges the limitations of AI technology, emphasizing the need for human judgment and intervention when necessary.

+### Technical robustness and safety
+AI system providers and developers are responsible for designing AI systems that function effectively, predictably, and safely.
+It is imperative for AI providers to ensure that their systems adhere to quality management standards, guaranteeing reliability and compliance with established protocols.

+### Social and environmental well-being
+Developers of AI systems should design their creations to foster sustainable and inclusive growth, promote social progress, and enhance environmental well-being.
+Providers must carefully assess the societal and environmental implications of AI systems, prioritizing responsible innovation that benefits both people and the planet.

 ## References
 1. Doe, J. (2020).
 "Ethical Considerations in AI Development." *Journal of AI Ethics*, 12(3), 45-67.
 2. Smith, A. (2019).
 "Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.